-• Students: In Fall 2011 key undergraduate student segments included:

-- Residence: 52% in-state, 47% out-of-state, 1% international

-- Gender: 53% female, 47% male

-- Enrollment: 92% full-time, 8% part-time

-- Ethnic Groups: 72% White/non-Hispanic, 19% Black/African American

-Expectations include that the University will develop students who are both knowledgeable in their chosen fields and prepared to be productive, responsible, healthy citizens with a global perspective.

-- Students: Coastal students receive copies of the Honor Pledge, learn what it means and commit to uphold the highest standards of honesty, integrity, and personal responsibility. - Alumni: Coastal alumni live in nearly every state of the nation and in numerous foreign countries.
+- Students: In Fall 2012 key undergraduate student segments included: - Residence: 54% in-state, 44% out-of-state, 2% international - Gender: 54% female, 46% male - Enrollment: 91% full-time, 9% part-time - Ethnic Groups: 71% White/non-Hispanic, 20% Black/African American - Expectations include that the University will develop students who are both knowledgeable in their chosen fields and prepared to be productive, responsible, healthy citizens with a global perspective. - Students: Coastal students receive copies of the Honor Pledge, learn what it means and commit to uphold the highest standards of honesty, integrity, and personal responsibility. - Alumni: Coastal alumni live in nearly every state of the nation and in numerous foreign countries.
 Expectations include that the University will maintain its reputation and uphold the highest standards of integrity and accountability. - Parents: Parents of Coastal students engage in a partnership with the University and share the same goal student success.
 Parents expect that the University will uphold their end of the partnership. - Board of Trustees: The Board of Trustees, as the governing body of Coastal Carolina University, expects that the University supports and upholds their decisions. - The University comprises 72 main buildings on 630 acres including the Coastal Science Center and the Burroughs & Chapin Center for Marine and Wetland Studies located in the Atlantic Center on U.S. 501, and the General James Hackler Golf Course at Coastal Carolina University, a public 18-hole golf facility located adjacent to the campus.
-The University also offers courses at the Waccamaw Center for Higher Education in Litchfield and the Myrtle Beach Education Center.
-Waties Island, 1,105 acres of pristine barrier island on the Atlantic coast, provides a natural laboratory for extensive study in marine science and wetlands biology.
+The University also offers courses at the Waccamaw Education Center in Litchfield and the Myrtle Beach Education Center.
+Waties Island, 1,062 acres of pristine barrier island on the Atlantic coast, provides a natural laboratory for extensive study in marine science and wetlands biology.

-Number of employees, segmented by faculty and staff or other appropriate categories, Fall 2011
+Number of employees, segmented by faculty and staff or other appropriate categories, Fall 2012